kartoza/rir-dashboard/sphinx/source/pages/tutorial/user_tutorial.md

 **Graphical Representation**

 There is also a graphical representation of the scenarios in this case a pie chart showing the proportion of best-case regions to worst-case and the status quo.
 You can hover your mouse over the chart and interact with it.
-For example, it will show that the best case is the reality for 14 out of the 18 regions in a pop-up label.
+For example, it will show that the best case is the reality for 54 out of the 73 districts in a pop-up label.

 ![image](https://user-images.githubusercontent.com/77841514/163175571-9788f294-1d33-4ecb-9a1f-9f2b74c6c43b.png)